 Placenta Encapsulation is basically a process of isolating, cleaning, and preparing the placenta (the umbilical cord is usually removed and excess blood is drained), steaming it with herbs such as cayenne pepper, myrrh, ginger, among others, cutting it in pieces and dehydrating it, grinding it into a powder, and finally encapsulating the resulting powder into pills for consumption.

-Typically, a doula will start with encapsulation the placenta within 24 hours after childbirth, and the new mother starts with ingesting the pills within a few days.
+Typically, a doula will start with encapsulating the placenta within 24 hours after childbirth, and the new mother starts with ingesting the pills within a few days.
 Mind that there are also other methods of preparing the placenta for consumption, such as raw, cooked, roasted, dehydrated, or distilled into a tincture.

 As a whole, however, there’s little scientific evidence that consuming the placenta has actual health benefits for the mother (or baby).
-In fact, there has been very little research on the topic.
+In fact, there has been very little research done on the topic.
 By contrast, there might be some risks involved when ingesting the placenta.

 For instance, the preparation of the placenta may not entirely neutralize infectious bacteria and viruses that may reside in the placenta, which could make the mother ill, or her baby if she breast-feds her newborn.
 Another issue with ingesting the placenta may be that it contains an accumulation of heavy metals such as lead, arsenic, and mercury, which may show up in placenta pills.